FutureSolutionDev/Deploy-Center-Server/README.md

 - The server ensures at least one administrator remains active each time it starts.
 - If every admin is disabled, the oldest admin user is automatically reactivated to avoid lockouts.
+- When a disabled admin is restored and DEFAULT_ADMIN_PASSWORD is set, the password is reset to that value so you can log in immediately (change it afterward).
 - If no admin users exist, a new account is created using the DEFAULT_ADMIN_* environment variables—update those values and change the default password immediately after bootstrapping.

 ## 🎯 Pipeline Configuration